casus/minterpy/docs/contributors/contrib-docs/how-to-contrib.rst

   Second or comment on the issue.
 - **Familiarize yourself with** `Sphinx`_, `reStructuredText (reST)`_,
   and `Jupyter notebooks`_.
-  As explained in the :ref:`About the Docs <developers/contrib-doc/about-the-doc:Tools and frameworks>`, we're using Sphinx to generate the `minterpy` docs.
+  As explained in the :ref:`About the Docs <contributors/contrib-docs/about-the-docs:Tools and frameworks>`, we're using Sphinx to generate the ``minterpy`` docs.
   Most of the docs are written in reST, the default markup language for Sphinx.
   However, the tutorials and how-to guides are full of code examples and they are written instead as Jupyter notebooks to capture the outputs directly.